IIIF/api/source/presentation/4.0/model.md

 Spot Audio emits a cone of sound in a given direction from a single point.
 The Spot Audio's `angle` property defines the radius of the cone.
 The default angle is client dependent if not specified.

-The SpotAudio emits in the negative Y direction by default, but the orientation of the sound can be altered by subsequent transforms, or by setting the `lookAt` property.
+The Spot Audio emits in the negative Y direction by default, but the orientation of the sound can be altered by subsequent transforms, or by setting the `lookAt` property.

 __Properties__<br/>
 Spot Audio Emitters _SHOULD_ have the following additional properties: [angle](#angle)<br/><br/>